 After defeating Maliketh, you're transported to Leyndell, now the Capital of Ash.
 Upon reaching the Erdtree Sanctuary (where you previously fought the spirit of Godfrey), you'll come face to face with Sir Gideon once more - this time as an enemy intent on stopping you from becoming Elden Lord.

-Thankfully, Gideon is an absolute pushover compared to the other bosses in the endgame.
+Thankfully, Gideon is an absolute pushover compared to the other endgame Elden Ring bosses.
 What sets him apart from other Tarnished enemies is his range of powerful sorceries, which you'll have to time your dodges well to avoid.
 He can be easily interrupted, and you can pile on the pressure with ease against him once you're in melee range.